ResiSense/ResiSense.github.io/pages/results.md

 </blockquote>

 The reaction mixture **must be compatible with both reactions** to facilitate the **coupling of the target gene extraction and the RCA process**.
 Therefore, we tested whether Φ29 is compatible with the rCutSmart buffer, which is the **primary buffer for Nt.BsmAI and HhaI**. *[Figure 3](#figure-3)* demonstrates that **the RCA process can be entirely performed in the rCutSmart buffer**.
-This is indicated by the presence of **smearing bands**, with a size larger than the 10,000 bp DNA ladder, in **both the "10× Reaction Buffer" and "rCutSmart Buffer" lanes**.
+This is indicated by the presence of **smearing bands**, with a size larger than the 10,000bp DNA ladder, in **both the "10× Reaction Buffer" and "rCutSmart Buffer" lanes**.
 The smearing bands are expected due to the **continuous amplification by RCA** and the **generation of variable-length amplification products**.
-The result of experiment [E2.3](/engineering[TK]) also obtains further verification.
+The result of experiment [E2.3](/engineering#e2-3-first-generation-rca-in-rcutsmart-buffer-without-dtt) also obtains further verification.

 ## Third-generation RCA
 > Protocols [[P22]](/notebook#entry-p22) and [[P23]](/notebook#entry-p23)